Skip to main content

 6. Mount the file storage to the cloud server.

-2. Click Create Router.
-Each account has a limit of five global routers.
+2. Click Create a router.
+Each account is set limit to five global routers.

 3. Enter the name of the router.

-5. If the router was created with status ERROR or hung in one of the statuses, create a ticket.
+5. If the router was created with status ERROR or hovered in one of the statuses, file a ticket.

-Connect the network and subnet to the router for the cloud server
+2. Connect the network and subnet for the cloud server to the router

 For your information